Spaceteam

-Spaceteam is a free-to-play local cooperative multiplayer video game developed and published by Henry Smith of Canadian studio Sleeping Beast Games for iOS and Android operating systems.
+Spaceteam is a free-to-play local cooperative multiplayer video game developed and published by Henry Smith of Canadian studio Sleeping Beast Games for iOS, Android, and tvOS operating systems.
 It was released on December 1, 2012 and is described as a "cooperative shouting game for phones and tablets".
 The game uses multiple smartphone or tablet devices, connected via wifi or bluetooth, to enter a shared game of two to eight players.

 Gameplay

 Each player is responsible for a different spaceship control panel on their individual device's screen, with various knobs and dials labelled with a variety of technobabble.
 The players perform individual functions as members of the ship's crew, with the goal of keeping the vessel from crashing.
 As the game begins, differing orders are given to each player via their device as a task to pilot the ship.
 The player must then verbally tell the group the order that needs to be accomplished until the person with the relevant control panel activates the order correctly.
 Simultaneously, the player must listen for any orders that are relevant to their control panel and activate them accordingly.

 Upon correctly applying multiple orders from all players, the ship enters warp, and the group of players continues to the next stage of increasingly difficult gameplay.
 "The tasks get harder.
 Sometimes you may find your instruments mislabeled, for example."
 If mistakes are made, damage will occur to the ship in the form of different players control panels breaking, and if too many mistakes are made, the group's ship is consumed by a supernova and the game ends.
 "There also are events that require everyone to do something three-dimensional with their phones.
 If you hit a wormhole, you have to tip your devices upside down.
 To avoid asteroids, you have to all shake your devices, ideally without flinging them across the room."

 The hectic gameplay makes most players inevitably begin shouting their orders.
 Smith suggests this was not an intended feature.
 "People start shouting because it's the only way to getting someone to hear your instruction.
 In harder levels, you basically have to talk over each other otherwise the timer runs out too quickly ... it's just what you do in that situation – all hell's breaking loose, and you're trying to get people to hear your instructions."